top of page

 Our students need facilities that are safe and secure, equipped for learning, and reliable for years to come.

-After several years of careful consideration with community meetings, the USD 350 Board of Education has developed a facilities bond proposal aimed at addressed significant needs of our current buildings.
+After years of study and input from the community, the USD 350 Board of Education has put forward a facilities bond proposal to meet the pressing needs of our school buildings.

-This plan addresses the most urgent needs in our schools—secure entrances, FEMA-rated storm shelters, right-sized classrooms, and critical system upgrades—ensuring our schools remain a strong part of the community for decades to come.
+The plan focuses on the most urgent priorities—adding secure entrances, FEMA-rated storm shelters, appropriately sized classrooms, and essential system upgrades—so our schools can remain safe, effective, and a vital part of the community for generations to come.

 In the general election on November 4th voters will be asked to consider two questions for improving USD 350 facilities: